krauskopf/node-red-contrib-avr-yamaha/README.md

 #### AVR Yamaha Put
 The PUT node is used to write commands to a YAMAHA Audio/Video Receiver.

+#### Config Node
 Use the config node to set the IP address of your receiver.
+The `port` option allows you to specify the port where the UPnP device description will be queried.
+Leave empty for default value of 8080.

+### Additional Information
 Hint: To power on the AVR from remote, the network standby has to be enabled in the internal settings of the AVR.

 ### Example 1: